sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 10th
+* moved tech notes to their own folder
+    * Is there any good reason to separate snips from notes?
+        * I may just fold them into the notes.
+        * Even better by may to have them get copied out automatically from notes file and then separated out into separate files automatically.
+* set up streaming between 2020 imac and 2014
+    * using audio hijack/loopback
+    * I can now use dictation using a high-quality mic which gets streamed over via ethernet to the old iMac
 * this guy has a site pretty similar to mine:
     * [Git errors and how to solve them - Technotes: technotes.adelerhof.eu](https://technotes.adelerhof.eu/git/git_errors/)
     * also done in markdown